dawu29/RStudio-Short-exersices/README.md

 # RStudio-Short-exersices

-This is a record keeping for short RStudio exersices on data
+This is a record keeping for RStudio exersices on data sets